ndjenkins85/wow_auctions/README.md

 Generates BUY list as well

 Compare average buy herbs vs average sell potion; do so over a period of time, as a profitability line

+--- Pick up project after creating second account, meaning need to find and collate information from a different source.